Celine Dion Feels Her Life Started Over Once She Reached 50

-In an interview with Elle Magazine that Music News reported, powerhouse vocalist Celine Dion expressed that she feels her life started properly when she reached 50 years of age last year.
+In an interview with Elle Magazine, powerhouse vocalist Celine Dion expressed that she feels her life started properly when she reached 50 years of age last year.

-“I thought, ‘I must have done something right for this to be happening’,” she told them.

-In the same interview, Dion opened up about the loss of her husband and manager Rene Angelil.
-He died of a heart attack following a long battle with throat cancer three years ago, in 2016.
+In the same interview, Dion opened up about the loss of her husband and manager, Rene Angelil, who died of a heart attack following a long battle with throat cancer three years ago.
 She explained that the loss was heartbreaking but revealed that she is ready to move forward and live her best life despite still learning how to embrace the change.

 “Now I am discovering myself more and more.
 I am a woman assuming her own destiny, full of energy and in love with life.
 It’s never too late to start.”